Artwork by Costel Iarca

 "Satan is with you.
 How else could you know Maximilian would be declared emperor of Mexico?
 The emperor only arrived three days ago at Vera Cruz!" the abbot shrieked.

 "He did?"
 Angelo sat up and scrubbed the tears from his cheeks with the back on his hand.

 "How could you have known of his arrival, unless Satan himself whispered the news in your ear?"

-"How is it that you know of the Emperor's arrival?"
+"How is it you know of the Emperor's arrival?"
 Angelo asked.
 "Vera Cruz is far from here."

 The abbot stopped, his face still contorted with righteous indignation, but now there was fear in his eyes.
 "I... that is..." he stammered.

-"How is it that you know of this but we do not?"
+"How is it you know of this but we do not?"
 Angelo asked as he rose to his feet.
 "We who are fighting the French with every drop of our blood.
-How is it that you know before those who have given their lives to protect you from the French?"
+How is it you know before those who have given their lives to protect you from the French?"

 "Stupid boy!" the abbot sneered as he fought to recover himself.
 "Who ever said we wanted protecting from the French?
 Mexico is destined to be ruled by the French.
 All the great houses of Europe support this.
 The church supports it.
 The army of the Republic is doomed."
 He turned at the sound of a trumpet blast in the distance.
 A peel of musketry echoed over the field.
 The duck flapped in panic at the sudden noise.
 The abbot tried to quiet the frightened bird, while a smile quivered at the corners of his narrow lips.

 "Father, you have betrayed us!"
 Angelo said.